 For more rational folk, buy less, fix things, and buy cheaper.
 Shopping is a dopamine hit and not long-lasting.
 I get more joy from repairing something than I do from buying a replacement.

 Save Money on Transport

 My old rust-bucket finally gave up and I had to scrap it.
-Instead of looking for a new one, I bought a new pushbike with a trailer.
-I saved a fortune.
-Still do.
+Instead of looking for a new one, I bought a new pushbike with a trailer and I saved a fortune.

 Do I miss it?
 I must admit I do occasionally, but I can always rent a car now and then.
 And cycling is good for me.
-It’s amazing how quickly you get cycling fit again.
-And the added bonus about being car-free is wagging my sanctimonious finger at passing polluters!
+It’s amazing how quickly you get cycling fit again, and as an added bonus you can enjoy finger-wagging at passing polluters!